Awezkhan0/Azure-Two-Tier-Network-Lab/README.md

 ---

 ## What I Would Add Next
+- Install IIS on web-vm to serve a real webpage on port 80
+- Replace the manual jump box with Azure Bastion for more secure remote access

 ---

-*Part of my Azure cloud engineering learning journey alongside AZ-900 exam preparation.*
+*Part of my Azure cloud engineering learning journey alongside AZ-104 exam preparation.*